dianapascalabc/Reddit_Project/README.md

 - transformers 4.6.0
 - torch 1.8.1
 - pytesseract 0.3.8
+- praw 7.4.0
+- tensorflow 2.7.0
+- keras 2.8.0

 ## Credits
 - Data sourced from Reddit API.
-- Sentiment analysis conducted using TextBlob and Transformers.
-- Emotion distribution analysis using Transformers.
-- Statistical tests implemented with scikit-learn.

 ## Contact Information
 For any questions or feedback, contact me at:
-- Email: yourname@email.com
+- Email: d.cernetchi@student.vu.nl
-- GitHub: github.com/yourusername
+- GitHub: github.com/dianapascalabc

 ## Additional Notes
 - Ensure an active internet connection for data retrieval from Reddit API.
 - Execution time may vary depending on the size of the dataset and computational resources.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.